hope1985/vvenc_adjustable_fast_affine_method/README.md

 // =========== FAST_AFFINE, H.Pejman et al., ICIP2023 =============
 ```

-The ```ENABLE_AFFINE_THR``` is defined in include\vvenc\vvencCfg.h file to enable the fast affine method (removing this macro disables all codes related to the fast affine method from VvenC).
-Moreover, ```-aft``` parameter is added to VVenc to determine the threshold value of the fast affine method.
+The ```ENABLE_AFFINE_THR``` macro is defined in ```include\vvenc\vvencCfg.h``` file to enable the fast affine method (removing this macro disables all codes related to the fast affine method from VvenC).

+The ```-aft``` parameter is added to VVenc to determine the threshold value of the fast affine method.
 For example, the line below runs vvencFFapp with a threshold value of 0.6:

 ```
-vvencFFapp -c randomaccess_medium.cfg  -i input.yuv `-aft 0.6`  -s wxh -r 30 -f 100  --affine 1  -q 22 -o output.yuv -b output.h266
+vvencFFapp -c randomaccess_medium.cfg -i input.yuv -aft 0.6 --affine 1 -s "wxh" -r 30 -f "fn" -q "qp" -o output.yuv -b output.h266
 ```

 ## Build